moise10r/-superhero_api/README.md

 ## Server

 The **server** folder contains the back-end code for the application.
-It is responsible for handling business logic, managing the database, and serving API endpoints to the client.
+It is responsible for handling business logic and serving API endpoints to the client.

 - [**Server README**](./server/README.md): Find more details about how to set up and run the server application.

+NOTE: Please Run the backend before the client

 ## Authors